Skip to main content

 RUN apt-get update -qq &&\

-DEBIAN_FRONTEND=noninteractive apt-get install -y -qq --no-install-recommends -t bullseye-backports libreoffice-l10n-de &&\
+DEBIAN_FRONTEND=noninteractive apt-get install -y -qq --no-install-recommends -t bookworm-backports libreoffice-l10n-de &&\

 sed -i '/de_DE.UTF-8/s/^# //g' /etc/locale.gen &&\